vuejs/eslint-plugin-vue/docs/rules/html-quotes.md

 # enforce quotes style of HTML attributes (html-quotes)

+- :wrench: The `--fix` option on the [command line](http://eslint.org/docs/user-guide/command-line-interface#fix) can automatically fix some of the problems reported by this rule.

 You can choose quotes of HTML attributes from:

 - Double quotes: `<div class="foo">`